braice/MuMuDVB/doc/README.txt

 - Can avoid the sending of scrambled packets
 - Automatically detect the scrambling status of a channel
 - Can reset the CAM module in case of a bad initialisation
+- Can sort the EIT PID to send only the ones corresponding to the current channel

 Others small programs are availaible from http://gitweb.braice.net/gitweb?p=mumudvb_tools;a=summary[MuMuDVB Tools Repository] :